Y77CH/goGFS/README.md

 * Split reads: when the read crosses chunk boundary, the client automatically separates the request into two
 * Split write: when the write crosses boundary, the client will first write to the end; and then create new chunk(s) for writing

+One important decision I have made in this version is that I removed the location record in the client program.
+The reason is that I believe that **the library should be stateless**.
+It will surely increase the overheat on master, but I will figure out a way to reduce that later.

 ### goGFS v1.0

 Chunkserver recovery has been partially completed in 0.3.X where chunkservers are able to register at startup / restart, and the master will use heartbeat to ensure liveness of each chunkserver.
 However, in this version, I will enhance this feature such that when the chunkserver starts / restarts and do not receive heartbeat within twice the heartbeat interval, it will try reconnection.